-I used Guiness in my recipe, but you can substitute it for water, or if you want more coffee-flavored than beer-flavored, you can skip the instant coffee and beer and use one cup of strong coffee.
-If you do
+I used Guinness in my recipe, but you can substitute it for water, or if you want more coffee-flavored than beer-flavored, you can skip the instant coffee and beer and use one cup of strong coffee.

 - Preheat oven to 350 degrees.

 2. Drain and rinse a can of black beans.
 Return the beans back to the can and fill to the top with fresh water.
 Puree the beans and water in a food processor and set aside.

 3. In a large mixing bowl, combine flour, sugar, cocoa powder, instant coffee, salt and baking powder.

 4. Add the black bean puree, vanilla and stout and stir until combined.